 On 1 July 1993 the Community College of the Air Force realigned under Air University, which became the educational component of the redesignated Air Education and Training Command.
-However, the commander of Air Education and Training Command remained the degree-granting authority for the college until 28 October 2004.
+However, the commander of Air Education and Training Command (AETC) remained the degree-granting authority for the college until 28 October 2004.
 On that date, degree-granting authority changed to the Air University Commander when President Bush signed the Fiscal Year 2005 National Defense Authorization Act.

 The college again underwent an extensive self-study and visits from SACS reaffirmation teams during 1993-1996.
 Subsequently, on 25 June 1997 the Southern Association of Colleges and Schools reaffirmed CCAF's accreditation until the year 2006.
 The college participated in the Air University effort to gain regional accreditation by the SACS Commission on Colleges.
 On 25 June 2004, SACS notified Air University that their application for regional accreditation was approved, retroactive to 1 January 2004.
-CCAF is now accredited through Air University by the SACS Commission on Colleges until 1 January 2009.
+CCAF is now accredited through Air University by the SACS Commission on Colleges until 23 June 2009.

 Over the years the college has grown both in numbers and recognition.
-With more than 380,000 registered students, the college is the largest multicampus community college in the world.
-Its affiliated schools are located in 36 states, the District of Columbia, six foreign locations and one territory.
-Nearly 7,500 CCAF faculty members provide quality instruction for the personal and professional development of enlisted personnel.
-More than one million transcripts have been issued in the last 10 years, and in 2003-2004 CCAF students earned 1.60 million hours of college credit.
-Since issuing its first degree in 1977, the college has awarded more than 258,000 associate in applied science degrees.
+With more than 335,000 registered students, the college is the largest multicampus community college in the world.
+Its affiliated schools are located in 37 states, the District of Columbia, and 9 foreign locations.
+About 6,300 CCAF faculty members provide quality instruction for the personal and professional development of enlisted personnel.
+More than one million transcripts have been issued in the last 10 years, and in 2005-2006 CCAF students earned 1.61 million hours of college credit.
+Since issuing its first degree in 1977, the college has awarded more than 308,000 associate in applied science degrees.